ZJU-FAST-Lab/EGO-Planner-v2/README.md

 # EGO-Planner-v2
 Swarm Playground, the codebase of the paper "[Swarm of micro flying robots in the wild](https://www.science.org/doi/10.1126/scirobotics.abm5954)".

-This work was born out of the [MINCO](https://github.com/ZJU-FAST-Lab/GCOPTER).
+This work was born out of [MINCO](https://github.com/ZJU-FAST-Lab/GCOPTER).
 If you find it interesting, please give both repos stars generously.
 Thanks.